Adhalianna/wit/docs/paper/paper.typ

 == Content of the Thesis

-The @theory-intro-chapter introduces the terminology related to the problem domain. @implementation-chapter desribes the implementation details, starting from the software architecture and continuing to specific problems unique to the project.
+The @theory-intro-chapter introduces the terminology related to the problem domain. @requirements-chapter presents the software requirements that set the direction of the project. @implementation-chapter desribes the implementation details, starting from the software architecture and continuing to specific problems unique to the project.
 The results of the project are elaborated upon in the @results-chapter.
 The @summary-chapter both summarizes the project and explores the potential for